nicnosis/iu-courses/j360/docs/web-syllabus.md

 Source: [http://enrollmentbulletin.indiana.edu/pages/relo.php](http://enrollmentbulletin.indiana.edu/pages/relo.php)

 ### Syllabus
 Our schedule will be followed more rigidly in the first half of the semester, and more loosely in the second half.
 Courses such as this one will have a wide array of students with varying strengths and weaknesses.
-Because this course is rich in content, I reserve the right to amend this syllabus to better match the needs of a given class.
+Because this course is rich in content, the instructor reserves the right to amend this syllabus to better match the needs of a given class.

 ## Schedule